Sixers investigating allegations of racism, threats of violence by former dancer

 Weiss also apologized to Coleman on social media saying she was deeply ashamed for the disrespectful and inexcusable video she recorded.

-"The video definitely didn't surprise me," said Mark Boston, Jr., owner of Ian Phresh Dance School.
+"The video definitely didn't surprise me," said Mark Boston, Jr., owner of I Am Phresh Dance School.

 "The video that was put out does not reflect the dancers that's dancing today, but it's still a video to look at and hopefully the Sixers organization can start listening to their dancers more," said Boston.